IN SEARCH OF ARCHANGELS BEYOND SAINT MICHAEL’S SWORD

 The project mainly deals with subjects in which I specialize as an archaeologist, a religious studies scholar and art historian.
-Therefore, these subject matters are related to early Christianity, especially studied in terms of relations between the Middle East, Africa, and the British Isles, in the context of Judeo-Christian theology, beliefs, and religious art.
-We focus here on an iconographic and iconological context encoded in the monuments of Insular art from the time of the emergence of Christianity on the islands until the Synod of Cashel in the twelfth century, when the Roman Catholic Church took over the control over the Celtic Church, having been founded in present-day Ireland and Scotland, with its ideology spread more or less beyond.
+Therefore, these subject matters are related to early Christianity with ancient heritage, especially studied in terms of relations between the Middle East, Africa, and the British Isles, in the context of Judeo-Christian theology, beliefs, and religious art.
+We focus here on an iconographic and iconological context encoded in the monuments of Insular art from the time of the emergence of Christianity on the islands until the Synod of Cashel in the twelfth century, when the Roman Catholic Church ultimately took over the control over the Celtic Church, having been founded in present-day Ireland and Scotland, with its ideology spread more or less beyond.

 Main characters of our accounts given in the project are particularly heavenly messengers.
 In addition to archangels of the highest rank, typical of our culture, who have been commonly accepted by the Church in Rome, with Saint Michael, Saint Gabriel, and Saint Raphael, we will learn about various names of other archangels, whose invocation was forbidden by the same Church in the eighth century.
 Not without reason.
 Since the fourth century on, the cult of archangels and angels had reached its highest peak and slowly slipped out of the control of the Church patriarchs.
 Its forms often turned into repeating magical rituals and wearing amulets containing names that did not necessarily invoke good forces …